Revised Driver Fatigue Rules

 Finally, as the number of FHV vehicles and trips continues to grow, so does the need for greater transparency and accountability.
 Since November 2014, when TLC first imposed trip reporting requirements on the FHV sector, the number of FHVs has grown by over 50 percent to nearly 78,000 vehicles, or four times the combined number of yellow and green taxis.
 Because of the 2014 trip reporting requirements, the mechanism is in place for bases to submit the additional trip data to TLC that they collect.
 Collection of this data is likely already taking place, particularly for FHV trips that are dispatched via technologically-sophisticated means or when bases provide a binding fare quote.

-For all of the above reasons, the proposed rule would amend the current trip record rules to require that FHV bases collect and transmit to TLC:
+For all of the above reasons, the rule would amend the current trip record rules to require that FHV bases collect and transmit to TLC:

 The drop-off time and location for each trip that they dispatch, and